EdwardLin2014/CNN-with-IBM-for-Singing-Voice-Separation/README.md

 ## Getting Started
 This is the source code to reproduce the results stated at my journal paper:
 Kin Wah Edward Lin, Balamurali B T, Enyan Koh, Dorien Herremans, Simon Lui.
-(2018) "Singing Voice Separation using a Deep Convolutional Neural Network with Ideal Binary Mask" Special Issue on Deep Learning for Music and Audio in Springer’s Neural Computing and Applications (Under Review)
+(2018) "Singing Voice Separation using a Deep Convolutional Neural Network Trained by Ideal Binary Mask and Cross Entropy" Special Issue on Deep Learning for Music and Audio in Springer’s Neural Computing and Applications (Under Review)